Mayaanadhi: Plot

 John Mathew a.k.a.
 Maathan is an orphan, living as a thug.
 He participates in an undercover deal on behalf of his boss, who is busy with his daughter's schooling.
 Maathan convinces his group that their boss is intentionally pulling out of the deal due to the risk involved.
 However, they reach the hotel without any issue.
 While Maathan is taking a bath, three police officers disguised as civilians enter the rooms and kill the accompanying three gang members.
 Maathan hides in the tub, and during his escape, he accidentally kills an officer.
 He reaches Kochi and moves in with his ex-boss and longtime friend Shaji.

 Maathan intends to settle abroad with his ex-girlfriend "Appu" Aparna, who is an aspiring actress and is auditioning for a role.
 In this, she is helped by her ex-roommate Sameera, who is now a successful actress.
 Aparna is also making a livelihood as an anchor for parties and other events.
 Maathan suggests his plans to settle abroad using the money that he got from the deal.
-However, she refuses to move out with him as she believes that Maathan stole it.
+However, she refuses to move out with him as she believes that Maathan has stolen the money.
 She gets an offer for an ad shoot and travels to Kasaragod.
 Maathan accompanies her on the trip.

 Maathan's boss is taken into custody, and he provides details on Maathan.
 He asks the officers to kill him and keep the looted money for themselves.
-The police hunt Maathan and locate him as being in contact with a lady.
+The police learn that he is in contact with a woman.
 They find her at a mall in Kochi, and an officer introduces himself as Maathan's classmate, enquiring about his whereabouts.
 Aparna denies being in contact with him, and Maathan eavesdrops on the conversation.
 Later, Shaji asks him to leave his home.
 Planning to have a final word with Aparna, he meets her at Sameera's apartment.
-Aparna never relents to his plans, and Maathan decides to move on.
+When Aparna makes it clear that she plans to pursue her acting career, Maathan decides to move on.

-Aparna is interrogated by the police while at a diner, and she reveals being in contact with Maathan.
-Maathan is called for and caught, but the policemen intend to kill him rather than take him to court.
+Aparna is interrogated by the police at a diner, and she reveals being in contact with Maathan.
+Aparna calls Maathan and asks him to meet her, where he is caught.
+But the policemen intend to kill him rather than taking him to court.
 Maathan tries convincing one officer to no avail.
 He is taken to a forest, and the officer lies to him that Aparna plotted the call intending him to be caught.
 Maathan replies that she was right in doing so and says that he loves her very much.
 He is then shot by one of the policemen and succumbs to his wounds.
 The last scene, set some time in the future, shows Aparna, oblivious to Maathan's death, getting her first shot as an actress and waiting for her first film, still living with a hope that Maathan will come back.